ReCodEx/web-app/README.md

 care of basic functionality of the app while the other server (Apache) is set as reverse proxy and providing additional functionality like SSL encryption, load balancing or caching of static files.
 The recommended setup contains both NodeJS and one of Apache and Nginx web servers for the reasons discussed above.

-Stable versions of 4th and 6th series of NodeJS server are sufficient, using at least 6th series is highly recommended.
+Stable versions of 6th and 8th series of NodeJS server are sufficient, using at least 8th series is highly recommended.
 Please check the most recent version of the packages in your distribution's repositories, there are often outdated ones.
 However, there are some third party repositories for all main Linux distributions.

 The app depends on several libraries and components, all of them are listed in `package.json` file in source repository.
 For managing dependencies is used dependency manager `yarn`, which has to be installed separately.
 To fetch and install all dependencies run:

 ```
 $ npm install yarn -g
-$ yarn
+$ yarn install
 ```

 The app is built into self-contained bundle for NodeJS server.
 There is a prepared SystemD unit file for control over the app.
-Another option is to use `pm2` process manager, but we had some problems with it.
+Another option is to use `pm2` process manager, but we had some problems with it (it won't automatically start on boot on one of our computers for no reason).

+### RPM package

+For Linux systems with RPM packages (CentOS, Fedora) we provide prebuilt packages.
+They install production bundle to `/opt/recodex-web` directory.
+Provided unit file can be used to run the app with SystemD.
+The app itself do not care about certificates, so it is recommended to use the app behind reverse proxy of your choice.

 ## Environment variables

 Create a `.env` file in the root directory and put environment variables into this file.
 Look at `.env-sample` file for an example settings.
 The `.env` file should not be published in the git repository.
+Environment variables are aplied before build of the app, so they cannot be changed on finished bundle.

 ### Supported variables and their default values